mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 #### 39:51

-The note for “The Ultimate Path is without difficulty” is: “not hard, not easy.”
+The note for “The Ultimate Path is without difficulty” is:

+>> Not hard, not easy.

 The real truth is completely beyond hard and easy.
 That’s why he says the ultimate practice is not difficult.
 Ultimate truth is completely beyond hard and easy.
 But this is the note; [Engo](glossary#engo-kokugon)’s notes are always criticizing him, criticizing and raising [issues], and completely throwing away, always.
 In the notes, Engo Zen Master looks at the koans from a different angle.
 Because everyone looks at the same subject from a different angle.
 Someone praises his koan; someone criticizes [Jōshū](glossary#jōshū-jūshin) and the monk, et cetera.
 That’s why Engo Zen Master understands quotes from different angles.
 That’s why sometimes he praises, admires Jōshū; sometimes he admires the monk who makes a question, whatever it is, a ridiculous or wise question.
 Anyway, sometimes admiring, sometimes looking down upon him.
 But whatever he does, it has deep meaning.
 So here, the same applies to the note for “The Ultimate Path is without difficulty.”
 Why did he say “not difficult”?
 Because truth is completely beyond hard or easy.

-The third note, for “... just avoid picking and choosing,” he says, “What’s in front of your eyes?
-The Third Patriarch is still alive.”
+The third note, for “... just avoid picking and choosing,” he says,

+>> What’s in front of your eyes?
+The Third Patriarch is still alive.

 This is a statement that [Jōshū](glossary#jōshū-jūshin) Zen Master spoke, but this statement comes from “Belief in Mind,” mentioned by the Third Patriarch.
 So, what’s in front of your eyes if you say, “don’t pick up anything, don’t choose anything”?